rajen-shres/cobalt/docs/cobalt/reference/payments.rst

 Attempt A Payment for a Logged in User
 ======================================

+:func:`~payments.payments_views.payments_api.payment_api_interactive`
     When you have a user trying to do something that involves a payment, you can call ``payment_api_interactive`` to make the payment attempt.
 If the user has sufficient funds then the payment will be processed and you can optionally receive a callback (for success or failure).
 If the user doesn't have sufficient funds but is set up for auto top up, then that will be attempted next.
 Finally, if auto top up is not setup or fails, the user will be taken to the manual top up screen to make a credit card payment.

     Note: callbacks are currently hardcoded. to add a new callback you need to update :func:`payments.payments_views.core.callback_router`.

-:func:`payments.payments_views.payments_api.payment_api_interactive`

 .. code-block::